-APPENDIX A

-MINIMUM BASIC OUTLINE FOR A CONTRACTOR'S SAFETY AND HEALTH PLAN
+902.8 APPENDIX: MINIMUM BASIC OUTLINE FOR A CONTRACTOR'S SAFETY AND HEALTH PLAN

-The following outline should be used to develop a project-specific Contractor Construction Safety and Health Program.
-All safety and health plans should comply with this overall Construction Safety and Health Program.
-A "plan" shall be project-specific and, in addition to expected features, shall address any unusual or unique aspects of the project for which it is written.
+The following outline may be used to develop a project-specific Contractor Construction Safety and Health Program.
+All safety and health plans must comply with this overall Construction Safety and Health Program.
+A "plan" shall be job-specific and, in addition to expected features, shall address any unusual or unique aspects of the job or activity for which it is written.